gcallah/BookReviews/biggar.md

 Biggar was working on an academic project called "Ethics and Empire" at Oxford University.
 When it was discovered that the project was attempting to highlight both the negative and the positive impacts of empires on their subjects, he found himself the target of a campaign by hundreds of academics and a host of students who wanted to, in the words of Cambridge professor Priyamvada Gopal, "SHUT THIS DOWN."
 (The caps are hers.)

 Apparently, the idea that empires have had good as well as as bad aspects is so outrageous that no one should even be allowed to investigate the issue.
 As further evidence that the culture wars are not an invention of conservative politicians or something artificial and trivial, Biggar cites the gay feminist philosopher, Kathleen Stock, Who was forced to resign from her post at the University of Sussex because of "a sustained campaign of harassment by students in some colleagues."
 Her crime was that she had questioned transgender orthodoxy.

-The species of postmodernism which placed Biggar in its sights is "postcolonialism."
+The species of postmodernism which had Biggar in its crosshairs is "postcolonialism."
 Biggar never denies that colonial powers sometimes did terrible things; he only notes that they sometimes did good things as well.
 But that won't do for hardcore postcolonialists: for them, the world is cleanly